M4444/TMatrix/README.md

 # TMatrix
-TMatrix is a program that simulates the digital rain form The Matrix.
+TMatrix is a program that simulates the digital rain from The Matrix.
 It's focused on being the most accurate replica of the digital rain effect achievable on a typical terminal, while also being customizable and performant.

 ### Download and install